-Acast+ makes it easy to start a paid membership program for your podcast.
-Launching a membership program is an exciting opportunity, but may feel daunting at first.
+Acast+ makes it easy to get paid for your podcast.
+Launching a membership program or one-time offering is an exciting opportunity, but may feel daunting at first.
 Before you get started it’s important to take some time to understand your audience and how you can create the most value for them.
 That’s why we’ve put together this guide to help set you up for success.

 You and your listener

 How or why would this translate to support via a membership/one-time purchase?

 For example, if you have a meditation podcast that people listen to feel less stressed after, ad-free may be a benefit of interest so ads don’t disturb the meditation

 Some ideas to consider include: